Curt John Ducasse

-Career
+Early life and education

-Ducasse was born in Angoulême, France.
-He obtained A.B. and A.M. degrees in philosophy from University of Washington.
-In 1912, he obtained his PhD from Harvard University.
+Ducasse was born 7 July 1881 in Angoulême, France.
+He spent one year in England, emigrated to Mexico in 1900, then spent two years in Mexico before settling in the United States, where he joined the Theosophical Society.
+He obtained A.B.
+(1908) and A.M.
+(1909) degrees in philosophy from University of Washington.
+In 1912 he obtained his PhD from Harvard University under the mentorship of Josiah Royce.
+While there he met William James, who would remain a lasting influence on his work.